 Other rules are available in the Resources section of this website.

-The NZ Transport Agency prosecution policy includes a summary of the legislation which we are empowered to enforce, and sets requirements to guide staff in deciding when it is appropriate to initiate a prosecution for an offence.
+The Waka Kotahi prosecution policy includes a summary of the legislation which we are empowered to enforce, and sets requirements to guide staff in deciding when it is appropriate to initiate a prosecution for an offence.